Columbia University School of Professional Studies: History

 The predecessor of the School of Professional Studies was first established as the Division of Special Programs in 1995 and offered several non-degree and summer programs.
+Frank Wolf was the first dean.

 Over the next five years the school expanded to offer programs focused in graduate preparation and career advancement.
 In 2002, the university's board of trustees granted final approval for the creation of the School of Continuing Education, the first new school at Columbia in 50 years.
 With this new status, the School became both a Faculty and a Department of Instruction in the Arts and Sciences, and was granted authority to offer the Master of Science degree.
 In the course of 2002–2006 it expanded its graduate offerings to eight M.S.
 Programs.
 A cross‑enrollment agreement with Union Theological Seminary was also established in 2002.

 In 2015, the School's incoming Dean, Jason Wingard announced that the School of Continuing Education was renamed the School of Professional Studies.

 During the 2021–2022 academic year, the school's 1,384 graduates represented 11.7 percent of the 11,836 postgraduate degrees conferred across all of Columbia University's graduate and professional schools.